-Clearly, vacations are essential for a person’s physical health, but they also can provide tremendous mental benefit.
-In fact, in Why your brain needs vacation on CNN Health, Elizabeth Landau provides the following reasons for taking a vacation.
+Vacations are essential for a person’s physical health, but they also can provide tremendous mental benefit.
+Why Your Brain Needs Vacation provides the following reasons for taking a vacation:

-- Visiting an unfamiliar environment can help give a new perspective on everyday life.
+- Visiting an unfamiliar environment can give a new perspective on everyday life

-- Traveling abroad helps with creativity through experiencing new cultures.
+- Traveling abroad increases creativity through experiencing new cultures

 - Vacations allow for the opportunity to be mindful, which involves seeing new things and breaking mindless routines

-So, to put special emphasis on the idea of truly relaxing while on vacation, the following tips are offered.
+To put special emphasis on the idea of truly relaxing while on vacation, consider the following tips regardless of where you go:

 - Schedule down time.
-So often, people schedule activity upon activity when on vacation resulting in fatigue that needs recovery time when they get home.
-Instead, schedule time to relax.
-Personally, my family and I schedule as much if not more time to relax than we do actual activities.
+People often schedule activity upon activity when on vacation, resulting in fatigue that needs recovery time when they get home.
+Instead, schedule time to relax while on vacation.
+My family and I often scheduled as much if not more time to relax than we did for actual activities.

 - Truly be on vacation.
 Simply put, don’t work.
 Turn off electronics, especially ones that relate to work, and leave projects at home.
 Shutting out work takes a deliberate decision.
 It will not happen otherwise.

 - Clean your house.
 I hate the thought of returning to a messy house.
-So, my boys know that preparing for vacation includes cleaning the house.
+So, my boys knew that preparing for vacation included cleaning the house.
 Knowing my house is clean allows me to relax more than I would otherwise.

 - Get lots of R&R. Give yourself permission to rest and relax.
 For me and my oldest, that means reading a lot.
 My youngest son and my husband enjoy sports.
 For all of us, that means movies and games together.
-We also just sit and talk quite a bit, on the balcony if possible.
+We also just sit and talk quite a bit outside when possible.